nathaneltitane/dextop/README.md

 ### Storage:

 Dextop sets up the internal (and external, when available) storage media for flexible, system-wide access.

 Storage detection is done through /proc/mounts by parsing the /storage directory's entries.
-Those entries, when present, are filtered agains a regular expression to identify additional external storage media such as SD cards, eternal drives or specific UUID mount patterns such as the ones delivered by Chrome OS based systems (i.e.: FydeOS).
+Those entries, when present, are filtered against a regular expression to identify additional external storage media such as SD cards, eternal drives or specific UUID mount patterns such as the ones delivered by Chrome OS based systems (i.e.: FydeOS).

 The utility in charge of mounting and linking these entries for your convenience will first look for a ```.storage``` file at the root of each of those mounted paths: ***it is highly recommended, before starting the setup, to create those files and to append whatever sensible or recognizable label intended for those mounts.***